High-density mobile aisle weapon storage systems.

 Real armory design and building experience are not easy to get.
 Most civilian contractors are hesitant to look at military bases and facilities as a source of knowledge.
-As a salesperson, if the sales rep is not comfortable with the setting and does not know how to gain access, he or she will simply focus his selling efforts elsewhere.
+If a salesperson is not comfortable with the setting and does not know how to gain access, he or she will simply focus his selling efforts elsewhere.
 When the sales rep’s phone rings and a military unit needs a new weapon rack system, that salesperson will gladly go write the order.
 The sales rep will evaluate the need, look at the weight load and recommend a system that seems to fit the requirements, all based on previous experience with office and filing storage.
 In many cases that salesperson is unknowingly making critical mistakes.
 See: Evaluating Competence.

-Most high-density storage system salesmen simply do not know what a military weapon storage armory is.
+Most high-density storage salesmen simply do not know what a proper military weapon storage armory is.

 It is not the same as a hospital, law or records office, where they spend most of their time installing mobile aisle systems.

 Consider Military armories as an off-road application

 In a military armory, it is not as much about weight and total load as it is about impact.

 A tractor-trailer rig can move very heavy loads over smooth roads but will fail quickly on a rocky, off-road excursion.